Aaron-Bopp/TIM/40_Evergreens/What is the difference between optimism and hope.md

 ---
 created: 2021-10-18
 aliases:
   - What is the difference between hope and optimism

-cssclass: evergreen
-tags: evergreen, question
+tags: node/evergreen, node/question
 sr-due: 2021-11-02
 sr-interval: 3
 sr-ease: 210